dexon-foundation/workshop-dapp-development/10_contract_migration_data_separation_pattern/README.md

 }
 ```

-In this tutorial, our dapp interacts with `Logic` contract and `Logic` contract set and read data from `Data` contract
+In this tutorial, our dapp interacts with `Logic` contract. `Logic` contract set and read data from `Data` contract

 `Logic` contract should:
 - have the address of `data` contract